Dušan Tanasković

-Dušan Tanasković (Душан Танасковић, born February 23, 2001) is a Serbian professional basketball player for Igokea of the ABA League.
+Dušan Tanasković (Душан Танасковић, born February 23, 2001) is a Serbian professional basketball player for Mega Basket of the Adriatic League and the Basketball League of Serbia.

 Professional career

 Tanasković began his basketball career at the youth system with Partizan Belgrade.
 Prior to the 2018–19 season, Tanasković was loaned out to Mladost Zemun as a two-way affiliate player, making him available for the senior roster of Partizan.
 On December 22, 2018, Tanasković made his Adriatic League debut with Partizan in a home win over Cedevita, making no records in under 3 minutes of playing time.
 On February 5, 2019, at age 17, he debuted in the EuroCup in a loss to Alba Berlin, recording 6 points and 2 rebounds in under 11 minutes of playing time.
 On February 28, Tanasković signed his first professional contract for Partizan.
 Through 20 games in the 2018–19 Serbian First League with Mladost Zemun, Tanasković averaged 8.2 points, 6 rebounds, and 1.6 blocks in 22 minutes per game.

-In June 2022, Tanasković signed a 3-year contract with Igokea of the ABA League, joining his brother's team.